Sandra-Ord/snake-game-python/README.md

 The game becomes increasingly harder in time as the snake grows and takes up a bigger area of the game board, while still having to avoid colliding into the borders and its own body.

 * **Food Generation**
 Food items appear randomly in the game area one by one.
 Each time the snake eats one, another will appear, until the snake takes up all the room on the board - leaving no room for new foods to be generated.
 Eating the foods causes the snake to grow longer and score points.

 * **Superfoods**
-Super foods are a special type of food items that appear occasionally during gameplay, offering higher points than regular food.
+Super food is a special type of food item that appears occasionally during gameplay, offering higher points than regular food.
 Superfoods remain on the game board for a limited amount of time, to encourage quick maneuvering and strategic planning, as players have to decide whether to go after the food or focus on safety.
 They are visually distinguishable by their unique color, that changes - darkens - as their time remaining on the board decreases, to provide players with a visual cue about how long they have to collect them.
-Once the food's lifetime has run out, a new food item will be generated randomly.
+Once the food's lifetime has run out, it will disappear and a new food item will be randomly generated.
   * Score
     * Regular Food: 1 point
     * Superfood variants: